eloalf/file_utils/README.md

 Compile with: `gcc -o memalloc2 memalloc2.c` <br/>
 Simple program using **calloc()** to claim/release large dynamic memory chunks in a timer controlled way.
 Used in conjunction with bash script **memalloc2_reg.sh** to record memory usage.
 A simple memory tester is included by comparing the contents of every other block.
-Useful also to learn about the way the Operating system is managing free memory resources and for testing methods to limit memory usage.
+Useful also to learn about the way the operating system is managing free memory resources and for testing methods to limit memory usage.
 Edit `#define` lines with values `BNUM` and `BLKS` prior to compilation to change amount of allocated memory.
 Preset is a memory consumption of 4 GB with resulting runtime of 284s .<br/>
 Run without arguments: `./memalloc2`